bchan01/portfolio-tracker/README.md

 * copy '/scripts/nginx.conf' to your local installation (ex: /usr/local/etc/nginx/nginx.conf)
 * Start each API by running "node server" or "nodemon server"
 * Start NGINX (ex: "sudo nginx")
-* All API can be accessed without port number
+* All API's can be accessed without port number
   * User Management: http://localhost/user-management/api/docs
   * Account-Management: http://localhost/account-management/api/docs
   * Financial Data: http://localhost/finance/api/docs

 ---------------------------------------
-### API Implementation Overview ###
+### Microservice Implementation Overview ###
-This API is implemented with Express using Token-based security, the following support modules are used
+The microservices are implemented with Express using Token-based security, the following node modules are used:
 * Common utils used by all API's: https://github.com/bchan01/common-api-utils
 * bcrypt for password encryption
 * jsonwebtoken to generate and verify JWT token